roryl/zsx/README.md

 ### Cookies

-Use when the UI state must not be shareable across users or browsers, and can be set by the client without posting to the server, but the cookies will be shared with the server.
+Use when the UI state must not be shareable across users or browsers, and can be set by the client without posting to the server, use cookies.
 Cookies allow bi-directional synchronization of state with the browser and server.
 The server can use the cookies to control rendering output, and the client can also set the cookies (whereas the browser cannot set session data without a request to the server)

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

 ### localStorage

 Use when the UI state must not be shareable, and does not or must not be shared with the server for rendering.
-The client can set and restore values on page load into localStorage
+The client can set and restore values on page load into localStorage.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)